Best Hikes in Ouray, Colorado

 A tour of the Bachelors Syracuse Mine is a good option for a rainy day.
 (See also Old Hundred Gold Mine Tour outside of Silverton.)
 A guide with experience working the mine takes visitors 1,800 feet horizontally into Gold Hill to a work area used to extract the silver and other minerals.
 The tour includes a complete presentation of the equipment and techniques used to extract the ore.

-Duckett’s Market, a small grocery at 621 Main Street, offers the basics for making a meal.
+The Ouray Grocery, a small grocery at 621 Main Street, offers the basics for making a meal.
 Those looking for a wider selection should travel 11 miles north to the Ridgway Mountain Market (490 Sherman St, Ridgway) or purchase groceries in Montrose or Durango.
-Coffee and internet fixes along with baked goods and sandwiches are available at Back Street Bistro coffee shop (219 Seventh Ave).
-Ouray Mountain Sports stocks clothing and gear for climbers and hikers.
+Coffee along with a great selection of chocolates is available at Mouse's Chocolates and Coffee (520 Main Street).
+Ouray Mountain Sports (732 Main St.) stocks clothing and gear for climbers and hikers.
 A surprisingly good selection of maps, guides and leisure reading material can be found at Buckskin Booksellers at 505 Main St.